DSPython Logo DSPython

 🌌 Topic 5: DBSCAN (Density-Based)

-**DBSCAN** is powerful because it finds clusters of **arbitrary shapes** (moons, spirals), unlike K-Means which is limited to spherical clusters.
+DBSCAN (Density-Based Spatial Clustering of Applications with Noise) is powerful because it finds clusters of arbitrary shapes (moons, spirals), unlike K-Means which is limited to spherical clusters.
 It groups points based on density.

 Key Parameters:

-• eps: The radius of the neighborhood to check for density.
+• eps: The radius of the neighborhood to check for density around a point.

 • min_samples: The minimum number of points required within the eps radius to form a dense region (a cluster core).